(Updated on Sep 17 2021)

 Review or arc tours: has reviews.
 It might be better because then bookstagrammers can recommend the books.
 Either way, Instagram is very visual, so having people posting the cover is helpful regardless.

 Cover reveal: it’s a good way to draw attention to an upcoming book.

 Release day blast: many accounts post pictures of your book on release day.

 Can you host tours on your blog or bookstagram if you’re an author?

 If you have traffic and a nice blog, it’s a matter of applying.
-The worst that can happen is getting a no. I only pick books that I think my readers would be interested in.
+The worst that can happen is getting a no. I used to host blog tours and only picked books that I thought my readers would be interested in.